vmware-archive/ansible-playbooks-chaperone/README.md

 NOTE: A non-defaulted variable, download_site, must be set in the vars/assets.yml file or by other mechanism prior to calling this playbook.
-The download_site must provide a valid IP (or resolvable DNS name) and path to a directory thereunder from which the download files (e.g., ISO files or similar) may be obtained.
+The download_site must provide a valid URL base (e.g., http://mysite.com/downloads) supportable by the Ansible url module.
+The roles download files (e.g., ISO files or similar) therefrom.
 See the vars/assets.yml for the files of interest.
 In general, you should set the assets.yml file to point to all of the files you want to use for the deployment, which may be different versions than are shown in this example